On November 9, the Kremlin hosted representatives of the Afghan government and the Taliban in Moscow.

 Despite the small but consistent glimmers of hope for a peaceful settlement under President Obama, the balance of power in the peace and reconciliation talks has shifted from Washington to Moscow under President Trump.
 This shift appears to be the result of two factors: The first is a long-term covert operation conducted by Russia in support of the Taliban, and the second being a withdrawal of U.S. influence and leadership in the region at a time where the U.S. could have been positioned in a way to be the prime actor in any peace talks, enabling Washington to set the conditions for moving forward.

-The lack of clear Western leadership on the issue of peace and reconciliation in Afghanistan was created by a lack of firm Western leadership; this has opened up a window through which Moscow has positioned itself as the key orchestrator of the talks.
+The lack of clear Western leadership on the issue of peace and reconciliation in Afghanistan has opened up a window through which Moscow has positioned itself as the key orchestrator of the talks.
 Paradoxically, the mujahadeen’s former enemy has become its chaperone and patron.

-There has been wide speculation among the West that Moscow has been, at worst, supplying arms and cash to the insurgents, and at best, facilitating their supply through central Asia into Afghanistan.
+There has been wide speculation in the West that Moscow has been, at worst, supplying arms and cash to the insurgents, or, at best, facilitating their supply through Central Asia into Afghanistan.
 The Kremlin benefits from these operations as they ensure picking rights at the negotiating table, whilst simultaneously being taking care to avoid a fierce response from the United States.
 Of course, these allegations have been repeatedly denied by officials at the highest levels of the Kremlin.

 At a time when the future of the rules-based global order seems no longer guaranteed, and with the liberal values of the West under threat, the U.S. and its coalition partners were gifted with an opportunity to shape the outcome of peace talks with the Taliban.
 Instead, Washington has reversed its position and allowed for Moscow to assume the leading role.